Just how current is the information on the CCLT website?

-Why are the weekly and cumulative filing charts so far behind the CCLT Case List?
+Why are the weekly and cumulative filing charts behind the CCLT Case List?

 My case isn’t included in the CCLT Case List.
 Why?

 If your case was filed in federal court more than two weeks ago, your case may be one of the very few not picked up by Lex Machina.
 If your case was filed in state court, the situation is very different.
-There isn’t any database with comparable nationwide coverage even of state court dockets, and there aren’t any partial databases of state court dockets that allow the kind of complaint-based searches that are possible in Lex Machina, so we expect to miss lots of state cases.
+Lex Machina covers some state courts, but not all.
+There isn’t any database with comparable nationwide coverage even of state court dockets, so we expect to miss lots of state cases.

 Either way, if your case is missing, please send us an email: CCLT@law.upenn.edu.
 Please include the case name, court, and docket number and, if you have it, a copy of the complaint.